Skip to content

 // #endregion docs

-LlamaIndex workflows can emit trace events via trace plugins.
-This adapter maps workflow handler events to AdapterTraceEvent.
+LlamaIndex workflows can emit trace events through trace plugins.
+The LlamaIndex trace adapter in llm-core listens to those workflow events and converts them into AdapterTraceEvent objects.

 Usage